An Adventure Travel Guide To Pag Island Croatia

 🫒 The olive garden of Lun, Pag Island

-Pag island has a storied and rich cultural heritage dating back to the Romans whose architecture can still be seen today.
+Pag has a storied and rich cultural heritage dating back to the Romans, whose architecture can still be seen today.
 Pag offers a dramatic landscape that’s just begging to be explored and experienced.

-The Moon Trail – also commonly referred to as a walk on Mars by the hiking community.
+The Moon Trail – is also commonly referred to as a walk on Mars by the hiking community.
 This trail is roughly a 10km loop that begins and ends near the town of Novalja.
 Along the route, you’ll be treated to the magnificent Seline Bay.
-You can hike this trail with a group or self navigate using Alltrails.
+You can hike this trail with a group or self-navigate using Alltrails.

 The olive gardens of Lun – The Lun area is a botanical reserve where you can enjoy escaping the tourist crowds of Pag Island.
 A 3-hour tour is available that will show bring the history of Lun to life while teaching you all about the majestic olive trees and how the local olive oil is produced.